Stephen Mailagi

 Stephen Louis Mauotekena Mailagi is a Wallisian athlete who has represented Wallis and Futuna at the Pacific Games.

+Career
-At the 2017 Oceania Athletics Championships he won silver in the junior shot put.

-At the 2018 French Athletics Championships he won silver in the shot put.
+Mailagi competed at the 2017 Oceania Athletics Championships and won a silver medal in the junior shot put event.
+He participated in the 2018 French Athletics Championships where he won silver in shot put.

-At the 2019 Pacific Games in Apia he won gold in the discus throw.
+Mailagi won gold at the 2019 Pacific Games in Apia in the discus event.
 At the 2021 French Espoirs Championships he won silver in the shot put.

-At the 2022 French Athletics Championships he won bronze in the shot put.
+He competed at the 2022 French Athletics Championships and won bronze in the shot put.